Jehoel/AsyncDataAdapter/README.md

 # AsyncDataAdapter

-Implementation of asynchronous methods on SqlDataAdapter (support for async/await).
+Implementation of asynchronous methods for ADO.NET

 The implementation is based on source code provided by Microsoft on GitHub.